SESYNC-ci/sesync-ci.github.io/blog/_drafts/rslurm.md

 <img src="/assets/images/logo_slurm.svg" align="right" width=250px>

-This blog post will teach you how to use the `rslurm` package to parallelize your code by walking you through a quick example.
+This blog post will walk you through a quick example of how to use the `rslurm` package to parallelize your code.

 ## What is rslurm?